elvyna/udacity-aws-mle-nanodegree/project05-capstone/report/report-draft.md

 [^7]: Kompan, M., Kassak, O., & Bielikova, M. (2019).
 The Short-term User Modeling for Predictive Applications. *Journal on Data Semantics, 8(1)*, 21–37. https://doi.org/10.1007/s13740-018-0095-1

-Predicting the shopping cart abandonment can be approached as a binary classification problem.
+Predicting shopping cart abandonment can be approached as a binary classification problem.
 We aim to train a model that accurately predicts the cart abandonment rate of each web session based on the provided information in the dataset.
 Before going straight into modelling, one of the challenges is to understand the key difference between abandoning and converting users.
 Hence, some exploratory analyses are required, which will lead to further hypotheses for the feature engineering and modelling steps.

 --